Paul Kromer: University of Michigan

 As a junior in 1937, Kromer was injured in the first game of the season with the result that "his football effectiveness was over" for the 1939 season.
 He started only three games during the 1940 season.
 Kromer left school for a time in the fall of 1939 after suffering his injury.
 His departure led to speculation in the national media that he was leaving the Michigan football team, but he returned in late November and said he had gone home to get some money from his parents.

 Kromer announced in the spring of 1940 that he intended to retire from active competition due to the knee injury he sustained in the 1939 season opener.
 However, Kromer did return to football during the 1940 season.
 Though his playing time was limited, Kromer had the most spectacular play of his career in the final game of the 1940 season, Kromer's final appearance with the Michigan Wolverines.
 Playing against Ohio State in Columbus, Ohio, Kromer got the start at left halfback.
 He returned a punt 80 yards for a touchdown in the first quarter, as the Wolverines shut out the Buckeyes 40 to 0.
 The 1940 Michigan team finished the season with a 7–1 record and was ranked No. 3 in the final Associated Press poll.
 The Michigan Alumnus described Kromer's run as follows: "He grabbed Scott's fine punt on his own 20-yard line, feinted to the left and then cut over toward the center of the field.
 Harmon spilled the nearest Buckeye with a strenuous block and Rogers put another one out of action.
 Kolesar swung into action and two more Buckeyes went out of action.
 Wistert disposed of another — and then it was just a case of Kromer's outrunning the hopelessly pursuing remainder.
 Though lacking about fifty percent of his old speed and agility, Kromer sped down the side of the field and over for the score — the climax of his Varsity career."
 The 1941 Michiganensian called him "the touchdown twin who came back despite a gelatin knee."

 Military service and professional football

 In June 1941, Kromer joined the United States Navy and was appointed as an aviation cadet.
 He was assigned to the athletic office at the Naval Air Station in Pensacola, Florida.
 He suffered a broken neck in an automobile accident near Tupelo, Mississippi, on Christmas Eve 1941, and was hospitalized at the Marine Corps hospital at Memphis, Tennessee.
 In 1942, he was assigned to the Navy's inactive list because of the injuries he sustained in the accident.

 In June 1943, he was signed to play professional football for the Detroit Lions.
 At the end of August 1943, Lions head coach Gus Dorais placed Kromer on the team's reserve squad.

-Later years
+Later life

 Kromer lived in his later years in Pinellas County, Florida, at 787 Crescent Drive, Largo, Florida.
 He died at Largo, Florida, at age 90 in 2008.